cossacklabs/product-docs/acra/enterprise-edition/_index.md

 * **Acra managed solution** – we give you Acra and we manage Acra for you in your infrastructure.
 We act like your Ops team.
 * **Acra custom solution** – we customize Acra for your use case and your infrastructure.
 Support another database, change tokenization format, produce more logs, build custom modules for your SCADA system – we are in.

+Partial licensing is also possible.
+You can pre-select components that you need and get a license only for them.
+For example, license AcraTranslator and its required components without AcraServer.
+Use less, maintain less, pay less.

 ## How to evaluate and get started